nwcourses/nwcourses.github.io/COM620/week3.md

 ```
 You will find it works, but it's rather jerky and doesn't give a pleasant, smooth experience.

-What we need instead is to make use of another lifecycle function of
+What we need instead is to make use of another lifecycle method of
 a component, `tick()`.
-The `tick()` function runs every time the scene is
+The `tick()` method runs every time the scene is
 rendered.
 The strategy, a common one for smooth key event handling, is to set
 a velocity to a non-zero value when the user presses 'q' or 'z', and reset the
 velocity to 0 when they release either key.
-In the `tick` function, we
+In the `tick()` method, we
 increase `y` by the current velocity, so that the camera moves up if the
 velocity is above 0, or down if the velocity is negative.